shrinerb/shrine/README.md

 ## Basics

-Here's a basic example showing how the file upload works in Shrine:
+Here's a basic example showing how file upload works in Shrine:

 ```rb
 require "shrine"